jcatala/youtipy/README.md

 # youtiPy
 # Easy (or not) py(music)player :musical_note:

-Here's a little program that allows you play songs (or anything) from YT via CLI
+Here's a little program that allows you to play songs (or anything) from YT via CLI

 # Why ?